 Never forget my brethren, that genuine Christianity calls for unqualified allegiance to our Lord Jesus Christ.
 We who are genuinely in Christ must live our lives and contend for the faith no matter the cost.
 There is a scene in the movie Luther that I really like.
 Martin Luther is about to stand and be accused at the Diet of Worms.
 The monk who sent him away from the monastery many years earlier to Wittenberg to become a Doctor of Theology and “Change the Church” was shaving his head and while doing so was complaining that he was “tearing the Church apart.”
 Luther grabs his friend’s arm and says, “When you sent me away to change the Church all those year ago, did you think there would not be a cost?”
 The real Martin Luther may or may not have said that, but that question still resonates with me.
 If we are to obey the Gospel of our Lord Jesus Christ then we will experience the sword our Lord is talking about here and if we really think about this fully, if the way we walk through our lives and minister is not costly like this then something is wrong.

 Now, as we think through this, reasoning with our regenerate minds bound to the Word of God, if Christian ministries and the ministers behind them are friends of the world then something is wrong.
 Our Lord says it very clearly.
 When the Gospel is preached correctly, it divides.
-Men like Robert Schuller and Rick Warren know this and that is why they do not preach it.
+Men like Rick Warren and Stephen Furtick know this and that is why they do not preach it.
 They want large crowds.
 They want large numbers of unbelievers to be attracted to their ministries.
 They attract them by attempting to meet their felt needs then give them a feel good sermon to keep them coming back.
 They absolutely NEVER give them the real Gospel that begins with the Law and original sin and the need that every man has for a Saviour.
 Nope, they never go there.
 Why?
 That offends people and these men and all those who emulate them are ashamed of the Gospel of our Lord Jesus Christ and the offense of the Cross offends them.
 They will not preach the whole Gospel.
 Therefore, they preach the easy-believism version that results in something eternally tragic.
-Today, a friend sent me the following devotional by Octavius Winslow that explains this very well.
+Below is a devotional by Octavius Winslow that explains this very well.

 “And he that takes not his cross, and follows after me, is not worthy of me.”
 Matthew 10:38